darkwood-com/flow/docs/content/en/docs/integrations/php.md

 ## License

-_darkwood/railway-fbp_ is released under the AGPL-3.0 License.
+_darkwood/railway-fbp_ is released under the MIT License.